Kit Checklist and VITAL Information – Please read this carefully to the end

 Avoid disturbing wildlife and deer in particular.
 Some sections of the course are on private land.

-Please take all your litter home with you or put it in bags provided at check points.
+Please take all your litter home with you.
+We regret there will be no bags provided at checkpoints this year.

 NO DOGS ARE ALLOWED, SORRY

 You may wish to carry refreshments.
-There will be drinking water at Check Points.
-Soup and pasties, hot coffee or tea (the cost of which is included in the entry fee you have paid) will be supplied at the half-way stage, thanks to the ladies of The Inner Wheel Club of Taunton Vale.
+There will be drinking water at Checkpoints.
+Soup, pasties, coffee and tea (the cost of which is included in the entry fee you have paid) will be supplied at the half-way stage.
 In addition, there will be a refreshment van in attendance at the reception and halfway point where additional food or drinks may be purchased.

 Teams receive points for each section completed and for correct answers to clues.
 The standard time for each section is on the instructions given at each Check Point.
-You will lose points for a late arrival (a point for every five minutes late up to a maximum of three), but there are no points for arriving early – Moonraker is not a race.
+You will lose points for late arrival (a point for every five minutes late up to a maximum of three), but there are no points for arriving early – Moonraker is not a race.

 THREE WAYS TO GATHER AND COLLECT SPONSORSHIP

 There are three ways that a team or walker can attract and collect sponsorship:

-- 1. By setting up a Team Fundraising Page on Virgin Money Giving – Many of our teams already do this because Virgin lets them upload photos and write their own words, plus it collects their sponsorship for them and tells them how much they have received so far.
+1. Setting up a Team Fundraising Page on Virgin Money Giving – Many of our teams already do this because Virgin lets them upload photos and write their own words, plus it collects their sponsorship for them and tells them how much they have received so far.
 Their sponsors like it too because they can leave messages and donate using credit/debit cards or PayPal.
-If you want to set up your team’s fundraising page linked to Moonraker Challenge 2019, click or copy and paste the link to our Virgin Money Giving Event Page and follow the on-screen instructions there.
+If you want to set up your team’s fundraising page linked to Moonraker Challenge 2020, click or copy and paste the link to our Virgin Money Giving Event Page and follow the on-screen instructions there.